Barrio Azteca: Villas de Salvárcar massacre

 One by one, the coffins of the victims were carried out from their homes on 4 February 2010, as their families demanded for justice.
 The governor of the state of Chihuahua, José Reyes Baeza Terrazas, showed up at the funeral unexpectedly to pay his respects to the families.
 Felipe Calderón, Mexico's president, also visited the family members and handed a memorial plaque to the parents of the victims.
 The mayor of Ciudad Juárez said that the massacre was a random act of violence by Mexico's drug gangs because the victims had no apparent ties with organize crime.
-But Calderón was widely criticized for his initial comments after the massacre, where he claimed that the investigations had showed that those killed were almost certainly targeted for being involved in organized crime.
+But Calderón was widely criticized for his initial comments after the massacre, in which he claimed that the investigations had shown that those killed were almost certainly targeted for being involved in organized crime.
 The parents of the victims hung huge placards outside their houses accusing Calderón of failing to solve the massacre and explicitly saying that "until those responsible are found, [he was] the murderer."
 The federal government of Mexico responded to the massacre by implementing the "Todos Somos Juárez" program, which aimed to improve education and social development, create jobs, and improve the health benefits in Ciudad Juárez.
-It has fed up $400 million to repair the city's social fabric.
+It has paid $400 million to repair the city's social fabric.
 Calderón has met with young people and representatives of the federal program to discuss and analyze the city's achievements.
 He also unveiled a billboard facing traffic in El Paso, Texas heading into Mexico that reads "No More Weapons," and criticized the United States for not renewing a ban on the sales of assault weapons that expired in 2004.

 Four days after the massacre, a suspect identified as José Dolores Arroyo Chavarría was arrested by the Mexican military.
 He confessed to the authorities that the Juárez Cartel had received reports from within the organization that members of a rival drug trafficking organization were at the party the night the teenagers were killed.
 The suspect said he acted as a lookout for the 24 gunmen that perpetrated the killing and had orders to "kill everyone inside."
 By mid-2011, four men linked to the massacre were found guilty of the killings and were sentenced to 240 years each by the state of Chihuahua.
 In 2012 it was later confirmed by the Mexican authorities that the massacre was ordered by José Antonio Acosta Hernández (El Diego), a former drug baron of La Línea that is now imprisoned.
 A gang leader of Barrio Azteca also admitted to have ordered the massacre because he thought rival gang members were there.
 Despite the arrests, many of the family members were unhappy with the efforts of the Mexican government and said that they were planning to abandon Mexico and seek safe haven in Texas to protect their children.
 "I never even gave the United States much thought," said one of the family members, "But Mexico has abandoned us, betrayed us."